alphagov/paas-team-manual/source/guides/common_support_tasks.html.md

 The script will mark the user as "unverified" and send a new invite link, which essentially will be a new password.

+## Creating a new user / organisation

+1. If the organisation is new, check with the PaaS product manager that it's ok to create it
+2. Use the script in `.../paas-cf/scripts/create-user.sh` to add the user (and org if necessary) (see the usage instructions in the script for details)

 ## Subscribe and check the AWS notifications

 AWS [sends notifications to our maillists](/team/responding_to_aws_alert/).
 You should subscribe to these groups to get any notification.